3 of my first sex toys and better alternatives (includes noje G Slim & Silicone Willy’s 8 inch review sampler)

 “Health care gadgets,” read the customs label when I ordered my first dildos. $16 for two, shipped from China, paid with a Visa gift card I loaded up because I was too young to have a credit card.

 It’s been 8 years since I got my first two dildos.
 I was almost lucky enough to evade toxic jelly toys from the start, but I sure have come a long way since then!
-And I definitely know better than to buy cheap from retailers I know nothing about.
+And I know better than to buy cheap from retailers I don’t know anything about.

-These weren’t together my first 3 sex toys ever, but they were pivotal to my sexuality.
+These weren’t all my first three sex toys ever, but they were pivotal to my sexuality.

 - Generic mushroom-tipped glass dildo